JupiterPi/kube-cd/README.md

 ## Usage

+### Installation

-1. Install on a machine with `kubectl` installed where it accesses your desired Kubernetes cluster.
+1. Install on a machine with `kubectl` installed, where it accesses your desired Kubernetes cluster.
+2. Optionally specify the port with the `PORT` environment variable (default is 80).
-2. Run via `npm start`.
-You can specify the port and where Kubernetes configuration files are stored with the `PORT` and `KUBE_CD_PATH` environment variables.
+3. Optionally specify where Kubernetes resource files will be stored with the `KUBE_CD_PATH` environment variable (default is the `files` subdirectory).
+4. Optionally specify the (single) authentication token with the `KUBE_CD_AUTH_TOKEN` environment variable: either `token:<...>` or `file:<...>` (default is `file:auth_token`).

+### Usage

+1. Run via `npm start`.
-3. Push any Kubernetes configuration file to your cluster by calling `POST /applyKubernetesConfiguration/my_resource.yaml` (any file name).
-Behind the scenes, kube-cd will call `kubernetes apply -f my_resource.yaml`.
+2. Push any Kubernetes resource file to your cluster by calling `POST /applyKubernetesResource/my_resource.yaml` (any file name).
+Pass the authentication token on the `Authorization` header as `Bearer <...>`.
+Pass the content of your Kubernetes resource file as text in the request body.
+3. Behind the scenes, kube-cd will then call `kubernetes apply -f my_resource.yaml`.

-**Warning!** This is not meant for production use, and it is completely unsecured!
+**Warning!** This is not meant for production use!
+Evaluate security independently.